nuchs/toys/hangman/notes/notes5.md

 I'm not going to deal with this now; it's not breaking anything and right now I'd just like to get the program running end to end.
-It is a target for refactoring later and a reminder for my next project about what appraoch to take when designing something.
+It is a target for refactoring later and a reminder for my next project about what approach to take when designing something.

 ## Does it work?